Matthew-Beasley/jetweb-search/README.md

-# jetweb-search
+### jetweb-search
 Google search wrapper.
 Asychronously retrieves multiple pages of searches and returns them as a simple array of result objects.
-It uses the google-this package under the hood so if you need finer control of your search check out that package. the googleSearch method takes to parameters.
+It uses the google-this package under the hood so if you need finer control of your search check out that package.
+The googleSearch method takes two parameters.
 First the term which can be any syntax allowed by google, second the number of pages you want returned.

 ## Example usage
 npm install jet-search<br>